Last updated July 17, 2026

 The pg:ps command queries the pg_stat_activity view in Postgres to give a concise view into currently running queries.

-You can then use the procpid column to cancel or terminate those running queries with pg:kill.
-Without any arguments, the command calls the pg_cancel_backend on the query and it attempts to cancel the query.
-If it fails, use the --force option to issue pg_terminate_backend to drop the entire connection for that query.
+You can then use the heroku pg:kill command to cancel a query or terminate a process by specifying the process pid.
+Without any arguments, the command uses the pg_cancel_backend function to cancel the query that the process is running.
+With the--force option, the command uses the pg_terminate_backend function to drop the entire connection for that query.

 pg_cancel_backend